NamazuStudios/elements/web-ui-react-jetty/elements-web-ui/README.md

 - All API requests go through `/api/proxy/*` routes
 - Authentication is managed via cookies
 - The backend must support the Elements REST API structure
+- Backend URL is read from `/config/config.json` at runtime

 ## Development